How to Plant, Grow, and Care for Blue Java Banana

 When the blue java banana is about to fruit, it sends up a thick stem called the true stem.
 This grows through the center of the main stalk and then out, hanging off to one side.
 It is on this true stem that a single large flower will develop.
 Each petal will gradually peel back and form a shade for the small collection of banana flowers underneath.

 Those are what eventually become the fruit.
-As they grow, they’re blue bananas, really pretty on the plant.
+As they grow, they’re blue bananas, really pretty on the tree.
 Each hand of ice cream bananas will form under its petal until no more petals open.
-At this point, the remaining flower can be cut away so that the plant can focus on its fruit.
+At this point, the remaining flower can be cut away so that the tree can focus on its fruit.

-Ice cream banana plant can take 15-24 months after planting to put up its first main stem.
-Around the outside of the blue java plant, more offshoots or “pups” will form from the corm.
+Ice cream banana can take 15-24 months after planting to put up its first main stem.
+Around the outside, more offshoots or “pups” will form from the corm.
 Once the fruit turns yellow and ripe, the false stem can be cut back to the corm, and one of these new pups can take over for the next growth spurt.

 While there are many dwarf banana species, this is not one of them.
-In California they average 12-15 feet tall, and in tropical regions can reach heights of 20 feet.
+In California, they average 12-15 feet tall, and in tropical regions, they can reach heights of 20 feet.

 Caring for them is pretty easy as long as you give them the right start.
-Read through to figure out the best conditions for your plant!
+Read through to figure out the best conditions for your banana!

 You’ll definitely want to provide full sun conditions for your banana trees.
-They prefer 8-12 hours of sunlight a day.
+They prefer eight to twelve hours of sunlight a day.
 While they can tolerate partial shade, they just won’t grow as vigorously.
 So be sure your bananas get ample amounts of sunlight.

 Water deeply on a daily or every-other-day basis.
 During the summer, it’s likely to be daily.
 The rest of the year, skip watering if it rains significantly, and water every other day if it hasn’t been raining.